Diabetes Mellitus Type 2 Diet Plan: Food for Type ii Diabetics

 For the first category patients, a diet with 1800 kcal is suitable where in 230 gm of carbohydrates, 72 gm of proteins and 66 gm of fats should be provided.

-Each carbohydrate exchange contains approximately than 10 gm of carbohydrate, 1.5 gm of protein and 0.3 gm fat.
-Its caloric value is about 50 (equivalent to 20 gm of bread).
+- Each carbohydrate exchange contains about than 10 gm of carbohydrate, 1.5 gm of protein and 0.3 gm of fats.
+Its caloric value is around 50 (which is equal to 20 gm of bread).

-Each protein exchange has approximately 7 gm protein and 5 gm fat with caloric value of 70 (equivalent to 30 gm meat).
+- Each protein exchange has approximately 7 gms of protein and 5 gm of fat with caloric value of 70 (equivalent to about 30 gm of meat).

-Each fat exchange has approximately 12 gm fat and almost no carbohydrates and proteins.
-Caloric value is 110 (equivalent to ½ ounce butter).
+- Each fat exchange has approximately 12 gm of fats and no carbohydrates and proteins.
+Caloric value is 110 (equivalent to half an ounce of butter).

-One pint of milk has approximately 30 gm carbohydrate, 18 gm proteins and 24 gm fats.
-Caloric value is 410.
+- 1 pint milk has approximately 30 gm of carbohydrate, 18 gm of proteins and 24 gm fats.
+Caloric value is around 400.

-A diet prescription for 230 gm carbohydrate, 1800 kcal will be calculated as follows:
+A diet prescription for about 230 gm carbohydrates and 1800 kcal can be calculated as below:

-- Daily intake of carbohydrate (230 gm) represents 23 carbohydrates exchanges.
+- Daily intake of carbohydrates (about 230 gm) represents 23 carbohydrates exchanges.

-- Daily allowance of milk is decided for e.g. 400 ml has 2 carbohydrate exchanges leaving us with 21 for distribution through out the day.
+- Daily allowance of milk is decided for e.g. 400 ml has two carbohydrate exchanges and balance 21 exchanges for distribution during the day.

-- Then daily allowance of protein is decided - 4 exchanges will give 280 kcal.
+- Then daily protein allowance is decided as – 4 exchanges will give 280 kcal.

-- Calories allocated so far amount to 1590, extra 290 kcal are needed to make it to 1800 kcal.
-It must be provided by fat, as 1 fat exchange gives 110 kcal, 2 fat exchanges are needed.
+- Allocated calories so far amount to 1590, extra 290 kcal are required to make it to 1800 kcal.
+It has to be provided by fats, and as 1 fat exchange gives 110 kcal, 2 fat exchanges are needed.

 For the second category of patients, who are mostly obese, a low energy (calorie) diet is to be prescribed.